OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ### Riak KV Reaper and Riak KV Eraser

 The `riak_kv_eraser` is a process that receives requests to delete keys, queues those requests, and continuously erases keys from that queue.
-Refer to the [API guide for AAE Fold](/docs/OtherAPI.md#aae-fold-api) for information on triggering a `erase_keys` AAE fold, to feed the eraser queue.
+Refer to the [API guide for AAE Fold](/docs/OtherAPI.md#aae-fold-api) for information on triggering a `erase_keys` AAE fold to feed the eraser queue.

 Likewise the `riak_kv_reaper` process receives requests to delete tombstones, queues those requests, and continuously reaps keys referenced in the queue.
-Refer to the [API guide for AAE Fold](/docs/OtherAPI.md#aae-fold-api) for information on triggering a `reap_tombs` AAE fold, to feed the reaper queue.
+Refer to the [API guide for AAE Fold](/docs/OtherAPI.md#aae-fold-api) for information on triggering a `reap_tombs` AAE fold to feed the reaper queue.

 Filters within the AAE folds can be used to select specific key_ranges, or last modified date ranges for the erase or reap process.